nicholaswmin/dyno/README.md

 ## The measurements system

-The benchmarker comes with a measurement system which aids in diagnosing bottlenecks.
+The benchmarker comes with a statistical measurement system
+which aids in diagnosing bottlenecks.

-Some measurements are recorded by default; others can be recorded by the user within the task thread itself.
+Some measurements are recorded by default;
+others can be recorded by the user within a task thread.

 Collected measurements are continuously provided as arguments
 to the `onTick` callback.